ShubhamMistry/Shubhammistry/README.md

 - 👋 Hi, I’m @Shubham Mistry
-- 👀 I’m interested in developing,analysing and learning new technologies.
+- 👀 I’m interested in developing,analyzing and learning new technologies.
 - 🌱 I’m currently learning Python, Data Analytics
-- 📫 How to reach me 9172920678
+- 📫 How to reach me on shubhammistry612@gmail.com

 <!---
 Shubhammistry/Shubhammistry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.